jtuttle/small-url/README.md

 ## Features

-* Verifies long URL format and response before creating a small URL.

 * Maintains a visit count for each URL.

+* Optionally specify a UUID to associate a URL with an owner.

 * Ability to permanently disable small URLs to prevent further visits.

-* Optionally specify a UUID to associate a URL with an owner.
+* Verifies long URL format and response before creating a small URL.

+* Integration with Google Safe Browsing API for malware protection.

-* Salts and encrypts original URLs before inserting into the database for enhanced user privacy.
+* Salts and encrypts long URLs before inserting into the database for enhanced user privacy.

 * Apipie documentation and parameter validation.

-* Alphabet includes numbers and lowercase letters (minus vowels) for profanity protection and easier memorization.
+* Vowels excluded from token alphabet for profanity protection.